-In addition to delaying harvest and fall application of fertilizer, wet soils also reduce N efficiency through greater losses, particularly for broadcast fertilizers.
-These greater losses occur not only during the fall, but also in spring, because a wet fall often leads to a wet spring, with a high probability of poor infiltration of snowmelt, leading to overland runoff and ponding.
-Surface applied nutrients (e.g., broadcast fertilizer) are vulnerable to such runoff loss already since many soils are so saturated that additional moisture is moving as run-off rather than infiltrating into the soil.
+Wet soils also reduce N efficiency through greater losses, particularly for broadcast fertilizers.
+Surface applied nutrients (e.g., broadcast fertilizer) are vulnerable to overland runoff loss if applied to soils so saturated that additional moisture is moving as run-off rather than infiltrating into the soil.
 Furthermore, broadcast N converts quicker to nitrate than banded N, increasing the risk of leaching on coarse-textured (sandy) soils and denitrification on poorly drained, fine-textured (clay) soils.
-For more information about these processes see the Supplemental Information section at the end of this factsheet.
+For more information about these processes, see the Supplemental Information section at the end of this factsheet.